percivalgambit/according-to-japlan/content/post/sgdq-day-2.md

 - No fridge, microwave, or hot water = not many food choices
 - We got peanut butter, nutella, bread, bananas, and apples for sandwiches
 - Back to the room
+- Aaron came back
+- Finished breath of the wild
+- Went to see the sonic speedrun block
+- Went back to the room for dinner
+- Mirror's Edge, Donkey Kong 64, Castlevania, and Jet Set Radio Future
+- Sleep